samiBendou/MathToolKitCPP/README.md

 **Version log :**

+- 1.2.0 :   Adding matrix and vector resize interface and optimizing transposition, minor changes on API
 - 1.1.2 :   Minor fixes for gcc8
 - 1.1.1 :   minor fixes related to integration of CI tool and generating doc using doxygen.
 - 1.1.0 :   Adding cascade calls interface for NAlgebra API (vect.shift().swap()).
 Simplifying code structure.